Amazon Business is Growing Fast – Can Small Players Compete?

-In an increasingly competitive distribution market, a mega player like Amazon poses a significant threat to small- and mid-sized distribution companies.
-As you probably know, Amazon has already dominated the consumer market -- and is quickly making progress in the wholesale distribution market through AmazonSupply, its B2B platform.
-Amazon’s wide reach covers wholesale distribution software battles Amazondistribution sectors such as irrigation, fasteners, janitorial & sanitation, and power transmission.
-AmazonSupply sales terms (which apply to its more than 500,000 items) include: free two-day shipping for purchases more than $50 going to a single destination; a 365-day return policy; an extensive customer service call center; and lines of credit.
+In an increasingly competitive distribution market, a mega player like Amazon poses a significant threat to small- and mid-sized distributors.
+Amazon already dominates the consumer market -- and is quickly making progress in the wholesale distribution market through Amazon Business, its B2B platform.
+Amazon’s wide reach covers most wholesale distribution sectors such as irrigation, fasteners, janitorial & sanitation, and power transmission.
+Amazon Business offers over 60 million products, quantity discounts, free two-day shipping for purchases more than $25 going to a single destination; recurring delivery, an extensive customer service call center, a Live Experts chat function that connects buyers to the product company’s reps, and lines of credit.

-Boost your online presence.
 As more and more business to business (B2B) purchases take place over the Internet, your company needs to fight for search engines’ attention.
 Implement an SEO (search engine optimization) strategy that includes proper meta-tagging, keyword choice, and image tagging.
 Produce fresh content regularly through a company blog and through social media to ensure your online presence is strong and spans across multiple channels.
-Make sure your e-commerce interface is modern-looking: an antiquated appearance is a turn-off to visiting browsers and new potential customers.
+Make sure your eCommerce interface is modern-looking: an antiquated appearance is a turn-off to visiting browsers and new potential customers.

-Recent estimates suggest that more than 60% of B2B buyers have purchased at least once from AmazonSupply -- meaning AmazonSupply already has valuable data on the majority of B2B buyers – some of whom are your own customers.
-Invest in smart wholesale distribution software that manages your consumers’ contact information, purchase history, and preferences, so that you can cater to their needs and segment them into logical groups.
-Even if you don’t feel you need advanced software features now, invest in quality software for the future -- as your company and client base grow, your customer relationships will become more complex.
-If you find ERP software you like that does not have stellar CRM, don’t throw the baby out with the bath water.
-Simply ‘link to’ a 3rd party CRM program of your choice.
+Recent estimates suggest that more than 60% of B2B buyers have purchased at least once from Amazon Business -- meaning Amazon Business already has valuable data on the majority of B2B buyers – some of whom are your customers.
+Invest in smart software for distributors and wholesalers that has built-in CRM and manages your consumers’ contact information, purchase history, and preferences, so that you can cater to their needs and segment them into logical groups.
+Even if you don’t feel you need a CRM now, invest in software for distributors and wholesalers that includes this -- as your company and client base grow, your customer relationships will become more complex.
+Also, many sales teams become attached to particular CRMs, so make sure you’re your software for distributors and wholesalers can easily link to 3rd party CRM solutions.

-Provide efficient service through intelligent ERP distribution software. describe the imageB2B customers’ top priorities, in order of importance, include: availability, on-time delivery, one-stop shopping, technical support, and price.
-Distribution-specific ERP software allows you to satisfy customers’ needs by ensuring that orders are processed quickly, delivered efficiently, and supported extensively.
-Note that trends change quickly -- so make sure your software is built on an adaptable, open framework.
+B2B customers’ top priorities, in order of importance, include: product availability, customer service, on-time delivery, one-stop shopping, technical support, and price.
+Good software for distributors and wholesalers allows you to satisfy customers’ needs by ensuring that orders are processed quickly, delivered efficiently, and supported extensively.
+Note that trends change quickly -- so make sure your software for distributors and wholesalers is built on an adaptable, scalable framework.
 Though your company might not need complex features now (such as the ability to manage transactions in multiple currencies), it could in the future.

-Though mega players like AmazonSupply do have extensive customer support systems, an Amazon customer service representative likely doesn’t have the extensive industry knowledge that you or your employees do.
+Though mega players like Amazon Business do have extensive customer support systems, an Amazon customer service representative likely doesn’t have the extensive industry knowledge that you or your employees do.
 Show clients the value of your specific industry expertise, and give them individualized, personal attention.
 A small-sized distribution company can deliver more flexible, personal, and specific customer care than a large-scale company -- which can help make your company stand out in a customer’s eyes.